evert/evert.github.com/_posts/2022/2022-03-04-log4j-faker-black-swan.md

 I however found myself disagreeing with both of those conclusions.

-For each of these major issues, I looked at the events unfolding and I have a hard time reaching the conclusion that there's a big problem that needs to be solved.
+For both of these major issues, I looked at the events unfolding and I have a hard time reaching the conclusion that there's a big problem that needs to be solved.
 It was quite the opposite actually.